Maculopapular cutaneous mastocytosis

 Maculopapular cutaneous mastocytosis is not serious, and does not require any treatment in most cases.
 However the following can be helpful.

 Potent steroid creams applied for several months under occlusion can reduce itching and unsightliness, but the patches tend to recur within a few months.
 Topical steroids are only suitable for limited areas.

 This form of ultraviolet radiation is the most effective treatment for adults with urticaria pigmentosa.
 Two or three treatments each week are required for several months.
 PUVA lessens the itch and improves the appearance.
-The urticaria pigmentosa is likely to recur within six to twelve months but the treatment can be repeated.
+The cutaneous mastocytosis is likely to recur within six to twelve months.